openTdataCH/ojp-adapter/README.md

   * Semantic model
     description [OJP - Open API for distributed Journey Planning by jmaerki](https://jmaerki.github.io/OJP/generated/OJP.html)

-The provided **OJPAdapter** is able to query Swiss SKI+ OJP instances, if configured well:
+The provided **OJPAdapter** is able to query Swiss SKI+ OJP instances, if configured well (by means your own access token):

 * use _OJPAadapter_ for raw native XML handling in conversation with OJP protocol.